52North/innovation-prize/search-app/server/README.md

 If you tag your image with something other than `my-langserve-app`, note it for use in the next step.

 ### Running the Image Locally

 To run the image, you'll need to include any environment variables necessary for your application.

-In the below example, we inject the `OPENAI_API_KEY` environment variable with the value set in my local environment (`$OPENAI_API_KEY`)
+In the below example, we set the `OPENAI_API_KEY` environment variable via local environment and [map to local port](https://docs.docker.com/get-started/docker-concepts/running-containers/publishing-ports/) `8080`.

-We also expose port 8080 with the `-p 8080:8080` option.

 ```shell
 docker run -e OPENAI_API_KEY=$OPENAI_API_KEY -p 8080:8080 my-langserve-app